Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 ``ETHTOOL_A_HEADER_DEV_INDEX`` and ``ETHTOOL_A_HEADER_DEV_NAME`` identify the
 device message relates to.
-One of them is sufficient in requests, if both are used, they must identify the same device.
+One of them is sufficient in requests, if both are used, they must identify the woke same device.
 Some requests, e.g. global string sets, do not require device identification.
-Most ``GET`` requests also allow dump requests without device identification to query the same information for all devices providing it (each device in a separate message).
+Most ``GET`` requests also allow dump requests without device identification to query the woke same information for all devices providing it (each device in a separate message).

 ``ETHTOOL_A_HEADER_FLAGS`` is a bitmap of request flags common for all request types.
-The interpretation of these flags is the same for all request types but the flags may not apply to requests.
+The interpretation of these flags is the woke same for all request types but the flags may not apply to requests.
 Recognized flags are:

   =================================  ===================================